ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 ## Key Points

-- TODO!
+- Ethereum Classic is committed to remaining on Proof of Work indefinitely, towards the goal of _Decentralization Maximalism_
+- Proof of Work is tried and true consensus mechanism, the only one known to be able to provide _Sovereign Grade Censorship Resistance_
+- Candidly, the decision to use Proof of Stake is likely financially motivated, rather than the given reason of environmental concern
+- Proof of Stake comes with known security trade-offs, including: Additional Complexity, 33% Attacks, Vulnerability to Financial Attacks, Centralization of Staking, The APR Arms Race, Nothing at Stake, Removal of Checks and Balances, and The Rich Get Richer

 ## Introduction

-On a technical level, one of the biggest differentiators between Ethereum Classic and it's sibling Ethereum is ETC's commitment to remain on Proof of Work.
+On a technical level, one of the biggest differentiators between Ethereum Classic and it's sibling Ethereum™ is ETC's commitment to remain on Proof of Work.
 Some might assume that this is due to lack of development, ambition or ability to move to a "more advanced" Proof of Stake system, but this section aims to dispel that myth by explaining the reasoning behind Etheruem Classic's very intentional decision to stay with Proof of Work in the name of decentralization and security.

+## Classic Solutions

+Arguably the most important technical component of Ethereum Classic, as with all useful blockchains, is Proof of Work; the only known consensus mechanism that is able to provide the qualities needed to approach _Sovereign Grade Censorship Resistance_.
+The application of Proof of Work as a consensus mechanism for Blockchain execution was the keystone crowning achievement in the genius design of Bitcoin.
+Its application solved the [Byzantine Generals Problem](https://en.wikipedia.org/wiki/Byzantine_fault) and thus provided a decentralized solution to double spending, a discovery that made blockchain technology as we know it viable.

+Proof of Work chains have been operating faithfully for over a decade and with enough hashrate, have shown to be unstoppable even by powerful nation states.
+Presently, no party on the planet is able to conventionally muster the electricity and hardware required to launch a sustained attack against Bitcoin's consensus mechanism, which makes it _Sovereign_.

+Proof of Work is not designed to be 100% "perfect", and as with all systems, it has a limited set of guarantees.
+Most famously Proof of Work chains are subject to 51% attacks, which Etheruem Classic has fallen victim to on multiple occasions, yet ETC continues nonetheless.
+51% attack are a feature, not a bug; accepting them the trade-off required to allow for objective computer verifiable rules about which version of a chain should be considered "correct"; whichever has the most hashrate contributed to it, regardless of who contributes that hashrate.

+Importantly, the security guarantees made by Proof of Work chains are explicit, simple and verifiable, and as such are easy to reason with, meaning the average user can understand the threat model that PoW chains are designed to operate under and whether their needs can be met.

+The timeless wisdom of _if it ain't broke, don't fix it_ comes to mind, and there must be a seriously important reason to change this state of affairs.

+## Compromised Consensus

+The title of this page should probably be "Not Proof of Stake", as from here on, we will justify Ethereum Classic's decision to remain on Proof of Work as Ethereum™ [switches](https://ethereum.org/en/upgrades/merge/) to Proof of Stake.

 In short, Proof of Work is a battle tested and theoretically sound consensus mechanism that prioritizes and is able to deliver on the critical qualities that give rise to a blockchain's utility and value proposition.
 Proof of Stake, on the other hand, sacrifices these elements in return for prioritizing non-critical secondary ideals, such as reducing carbon emissions, or maximizing returns for large whales.

-The change in priorities that Proof of Stake chains implicitly make renders them unsuitable for monumental change, proving their lack of commitment to _Decentralization Maximalism_ and their susceptibility to elite capture.

-## Classic Solutions

-Once again, we already have a solution...

-Arguably the most important technical component of Etherem Classic (and all useful blockchains) is Proof of Work; the only known concensus mechanism that is able to provide the qualities needed to appraoch _Sovereign Grade_ decentralization.
-The application of Proof of Work as a consensus mechanism for Blockchain execution was the keystone crowning acheivement in the genious design of Bitcoin.
-It's applicaiton, for the first time, solved the [Byzantine Generals Problem](https://en.wikipedia.org/wiki/Byzantine_fault) and thus provided a decentralized solution to double spending, a discovery that made blockchain technology as we know it viable.

-TODO explain why PoW is better ina asummary
-TODO admit that 51% attacks can happen
-TODO admit that being not top dog is not perfect

-While this

-The title of this page should probably be "Not Proof of Stake", as from here on, we will justify by raising concerns about PoS.

-## Compromised Consensus

 Nothing epitomizes the subtle and insidious nature of centralization like the myth of Proof of Stake.
 On the surface, it is a noble attempt to correct the worst aspect of blockchain technology and make it compatible with a sustainable future, but upon closer inspection, this dangerous idea actually sacrifices the most liberating aspect of the tech in exchange for less than noble objectives.